TakefiveInteractive/TedkOS/README.md

 # ECE 391 - TedkOS

 ## We released the code for study purposes only.
-No copying! (should you even pondering attempting that feat)
+No copying! (should you even contemplate attempting that feat)

 OS X and Linux users, run
 ```